erector/erector/README.txt

 Erector::Widget class to learn how to make your own widgets, and visit the project site at http://erector.rubyforge.org for more documentation.

-No, seriously, we've got hella docs at http://erector.rubyforge.org
+No, seriously, we've got hella docs at http://erector.rubyforge.org -- go check it out.

 == SYNOPSIS